 Specializing in critical technologies and coordination, Willem has collaborated in multidisciplinary initiatives with UKAI Projects, Hypha Worker Co-op, Hebbel am ufer (HAU1), Global Affairs Canada and CRAiDEL.
 He is a recipient of the Corel Endowment Fund for the Arts Award (2022) for an exemplary ability to engage with technology in the arts.
 READ LESS.

-SELECTED PROJECTS AND WRITING:
+CURRENT PROJECTS AND WRITING:

 I'm Honoured to Serve (ai agents, platforms, nostalgia)